-- Homeowners Guide to Financing a Grid-Connected Solar Electric System from the U.S. Department of Energy.
+- Homeowners Guide to Solar Financing (Leases, Loans & PPAs) from the U.S. Department of Energy.

-- Solar Home Challenge - Free online tool that helps you explore your solar savings potential
+- Solar Home Challenge - Find blogs & info to explore your solar savings potential

-- Solar Contractors - Find a list of local contractors from the Arizona Solar Industries Association Web site.
+- Solar Contractors - Find a list of local contractors from the Arizona Solar Industries Association.

 - Energy Efficiency - Be sure your home is energy efficient before going solar.